Customer Acquisition Cost and Low Budget Advertising Strategies

 Although in theory they make life easier for busy small business owners, but these tools have some issues.
 Apart from bug issues, they will trigger spam bots on social media sites and will hurt not only your product or service’s reputation, but also black list the URL you are using.
 Another issue is lack of interaction with prospects.
 Take some authors who promote their Kindle books online as an example: Unfortunately some of them use tools to submit their ads on social media sites.
 They not only miss out interacting with their prospect readers, but also will jeopardize their reputation.

 Interaction in social media helps your prospects to understand your product better.
 If you can’t handle large base followers, don’t add them.
-If nobody writes comments on your social media sites, a simple “Thank You Note” will do a huge difference.
+If nobody writes comments on your social media sites, a simple “Thank You Note” will make a huge difference.
 Be gracious for their following and being there.
 People follow you because they are interested in getting to know you as a person.
 They are curious about your business.
 Show them who you are by sharing some posts which raise their curiosity so that they comment on your wall.

 When it comes to sales, pay attention to your conversion rate.
 What does this mean?
 You should find out the percentage (%) of your web site’s traffic and visitors that you can monetize.